ryanLahbabi/HOSPITAL_DB_INTERFACE/README.md

-# Hospital Management Web Application
+# Hospital Web Application MANAGED WITH POSTGRESQL DB

 This project is a web application built upon the `hopital_bd` database, designed to manage a list of medical practitioners within a hospital setting.
-The application provides a user-friendly interface for viewing, adding, modifying, and deleting doctor records.
+The application provides a user-friendly interface for viewing, adding, modifying, and deleting doctor records managed with a POSTRGESQL databse.

 ## Features